 Oh, and we may argue about characters and whose House is better.
 So, please chime in for that as well.

 We began with Harry Potter and the Cursed Child.
 This was selected by Professor Creed, much to Professor Seraphine’s misgivings, which we hope made the discussion that much more interesting, as Professor Seraphine preferred to sip on a Forgetfulness Draught when it came to the existence of Cursed Child.
 (Please forgive our bad audio on these first few episodes, we were very new at this!)

 Nevertheless, that’s where we started.
 We will also be discussing Fantastic Beasts and Where to Find Them movies as they come out, along with screenplays, books, etc. (and Professor Seraphine will yell long and loud about casting and integrity in characterization and historical parallels, and Johnny Depp, you better not ruin this for us).

 Then it was time to start the original series and go chapter by chapter, arguing all the way!
-We recently wrapped Harry Potter and the Sorcerer’s Stone, and we are now heading in to Harry Potter and the Chamber of Secrets.
+We recently wrapped Harry Potter and the Sorcerer’s Stone and Harry Potter and the Chamber of Secrets, and we are now heading in to Harry Potter and the Prisoner of Azkaban!